raineroviir/chatpageandwidget/README.md

-Build instructions
+## Build instructions

-Pre-req:
+### Pre-req:
-    1. Nodejs (v 4.4.3 or 5.x)
++ Nodejs (v 4.4.3 or 5.x)
-    2. "npm"
++ "npm"
-    3. nginx or apache
++ nginx or apache

-Steps:
+### Steps:
-    git clone the repo
+1. git clone the repo
-    cd chatcenter-web
+2. cd chatcenter-web
-    execute "npm run build"
+3. execute "npm run build" (this should create a folder called "dist")

-        this should create a folder called "dist"
+### Deployment (until we have service side component for the business app) -

-Deployment
+1. Copy index.html from the root of the repo to web-server doc-root

-    Copy index.html from the root of the repo to web-server doc-root Copy entire "dist"folder to webserver doc-root
+2. Copy entire "dist"folder to webserver doc-root